dprutean/dbf-jdbc-driver/README.md

 ```
 We save data to a different path, just to avoid any storage issues and don't loose any information.
 We appreciate any contributions to this repository.
+For any question please contact support at dbschema.com

 ## License